-Dr Marvin Montefrio obtained a concurrent PhD and MPA degree in Environmental Policy and Public Administration from the State University of New York College of Environmental Science and Forestry and the Maxwell School of Citizenship and Public Affairs, Syracuse University in 2014.
+Assistant Professor Marvin Joseph Montefrio obtained a concurrent PhD and MPA degree in Environmental Policy and Public Administration from the State University of New York College of Environmental Science and Forestry and the Maxwell School of Citizenship and Public Affairs, Syracuse University in 2014.
 Prior to that, he did graduate work in environmental engineering and management at the National University of Singapore.

-As an interdisciplinary scholar, Dr Montefrio employs diverse methodological approaches (ethnographic and quantitative) and draws from multiple theories from environmental science, environmental policy and politics, political ecology, ecological economics, environmental sociology, environmental anthropology, and more recently cultural studies.
+As an interdisciplinary scholar, Asst Prof Montefrio employs diverse methodological approaches (ethnographic, quantitative surveys, and historical) and draws from multiple theories from political ecology, STS, environmental and rural sociology, environmental anthropology, human geography, ecological economics, environmental science, and more recently cultural studies.
 He also has a broad professional background, having practised engineering, management, consulting, policy and academic work in the Philippines, Singapore and the United States.
-He has been an environmental scholar, professional and advocate for more than 15 years.
+He has been an environmental scholar, professional and advocate for more than 20 years.

 Montefrio, M.J.F.
 (2016).
 Cooperation and resistance: Negotiating rubber in upland Philippines.
 Journal of Rural Studies, 46, 111-120.